By Dr. Karen Chapman-Novakofski

 If taste is a major determinant of the foods we choose, and I like the taste of vegetables, then why is it so hard to take those steps towards a plant-based diet?
 Cost is another determinant of the foods we choose, but vegetables are not as expensive as meat or higher protein foods, depending on the vegetables I choose.
 So, it must still be taste, because I like the taste of meat.

 As a scientist and dietitian, I know that a plant-based diet is healthy.
 A recent systematic review and meta-analysis concluded that plant-based diets are associated with lower blood lipids (except triglycerides) and cholesterol as compared to diets including meat.
 1 Plant-based diets have also been associated with some, but not all, inflammatory markers related to obesity.
-2 Other benefits will be described in the webinar on January 23: Plant-based Eating: Enhancing Health Benefits, Minimizing Nutritional Risks.
+2 Other benefits will be described in our webinar: Plant-based Eating: Enhancing Health Benefits, Minimizing Nutritional Risks.
 Unfortunately, many Americans, myself included, do not always eat for health benefits.

 So, how do we move ourselves towards a plant-based diet?
 Set an achievable goal.
 Perhaps planning one plant-based meal per week.
 Don’t have good plant-based main dish recipes?
 Several good, simple recipes are included in the recipe catalog of the University of Illinois Extension.
 3 Let’s Get Cooking cookbook by Cornell Extension Service has a whole section on Meatless meals.4 You can also create your own cookbook using USDA’s What’s Cooking?
 USDA’s Mixing Bowl.5